Vice President Pence, Morrisey urge West Virginians to vote

-CHARLESTON, W.Va.
-(AP) — Vice President Mike Pence made his second stop in West Virginia in the past three months to rally for Republican U.S. Senate nominee Patrick Morrisey on Saturday night.
+CHARLESTON, WV (AP) — Vice President Mike Pence made his second stop in West Virginia in the past three months to rally for Republican U.S. Senate nominee Patrick Morrisey on Saturday night.

 This time, Pence urged residents to get out and vote in the Nov.
 6 election in a state where President Donald Trump breezed to victory in 2016 — and where registered Democrats far outnumber Republicans.